Idzumikatsu/crm/docs/ARCHITECTURE_IMPROVEMENTS.md

 This document collects future improvements for the overall project architecture and infrastructure.
 Items are reviewed quarterly and tracked via GitHub issues.

-## Short term
+-## Short term

-- Move the Docker Compose setup to version 3 syntax and split services into separate files.
+- Consolidate deployment scripts into a dedicated directory.
 - Configure an OpenTelemetry collector for tracing Spring Boot applications.
 - Document how to provision the database using Terraform modules.